gershnik/BetterWiFiNINA/README.md

 ## Docs and examples

+All relevant examples in this repository have been changed to use `WiFiSocket` instead of `WiFiClient`/`WiFiServer`/`WiFiUdp`.

-The docs and examples for this library are still the ones from WiFiNINA.
+The docs are still the ones from WiFiNINA.
 Updating/converting them is a work in progress

 ## License